Synopsis

 About Rio Youers

-Rio Youers is the British Fantasy and Sunburst Award–nominated author of Westlake Soul and Halcyon.
+Rio Youers is the British Fantasy and Sunburst Award–nominated author of Lola on Fire and No Second Chances.
 His 2017 thriller, The Forgotten Girl, was a finalist for the Arthur Ellis Award for Best Crime Novel.
 He is the writer of Sleeping Beauties, a comic book series based on the bestselling novel by Stephen King and Owen King.
-Rio lives in Ontario, Canada with his wife and their two children.
+Rio lives in Ontario, Canada, with his wife and their two children.

 About Daniel H. Wilson